Dave Evangelisti By: Dave Evangelisti

 There are a couple of different options for individuals who wish to take the ASVAB.
 However, the first thing you need to do is talk to your local recruiter.

-Your local recruiter will walk you through all of the steps and help get you setup.
+Your local recruiter will walk you through all the steps and help get you set up.
 Once the recruiter has determined you are qualified, you will be able to schedule the ASVAB Military Test.
 There are 3 possible locations for taking the ASVAB exam:

 1. Military Entrance Processing Station (MEPS)